-a very large filling.
-The crown fits right over the remaining part of the tooth, making it strong and giving
+or a very large filling.
+The crown fits right over the remaining part of the tooth, making it strong and

-filling, you may have discolored fillings and would like to improve the appearance of the tooth, you may
+large filling, you may have discolored fillings and would like to improve the appearance of the tooth,

 Full Porcelain bonded to precious metal: A precious metal base is made and porcelain is then applied in

 layers over it.

 Full Porcelain: These crowns are not as strong as bonded crowns but they can look very natural and

 Precious metal (gold and palladium): These crowns are very strong and hard wearing, but are usually

 used at the back of the mouth, where they are not visible.

 How is a tooth prepared for a crown?

 Dr. Wagner will prepare the tooth to the ideal shape for the crown.
 This will involve removing most of